tsipkens/bidias/README.md

 ```

 Note that the number of elements is not required in this instance, as it is
 implied by the length of the vectors given in `edges`.
+The `'logarithmic'`
+argument is still required to specify where nodes would be placed between
+the elements.

 Both the data, **b**, and two-dimensional size distribution, **x**, vectors
 can be defined with respect to an instance of this class.
 Generally, the data